fharper/coffeechat/scripts/README-TEMPLATE.md

 List of awesome people offering their time **for free** to have a "coffee chat" with others about different topics, mostly in a mentorship kind of way.

-**Important**: this is not a list to promote your paid services.
-It is like free as in beer...

 PLACEHOLDER

 ## Add yourself to this list